Light ray fluctuation and lattice refinement of simplicial quantum gravity: Refined box model

 Ideally, we would like to treat all the interior horizontal, vertical, and diagonal edges as dynamical, and take the infinite lattice refinement limit.
 Practically, this is unfeasible since a numerical computation is always performed on a finite lattice, and treating all (as many as $2^{14}=16384$ in the model studied below) interior edges as dynamical is beyond our current technical capability due to the numerical sign problem for Lorentzian path integrals.
 Therefore, we make two simplifications: \begin{itemize} \item Frozen frame.
 We only treat the diagonal interior edges as dynamical, but keep fixed all the interior horizontal and vertical edges.
 This sets up a rigid frame for the elementary box boundaries, but allows their interior geometries to fluctuate. \item Partial symmetry.
 We take the diagonal interior edges within the same elementary box to share the same squared length, while allowing differences across different boxes.
 This imposes a partial symmetry-reduction limited within the elementary boxes. \end{itemize} In effect, we model a big box as composed of many identical elementary symmetry-reduced boxes defined in \Cref{sec:pw} to allow many dynamical degrees of freedom in the interior of the big box.
 Computations for the big box are enabled by composing results from the elementary boxes.

-These simplifications are suitable when the flat spacetime configuration dominates the path integral, which happens when the path integral when the action contains just the Einstein-Hilbert term, and the boundary condition is that of flat spacetime (however, see \Cref{sec:liff} for a discussion on a limitation of the rigid frame assumption).
+These simplifications are suitable when the flat spacetime configuration dominates the path integral.
+This happens when the action for the path integral contains just the Einstein-Hilbert term, and the boundary condition is that of flat spacetime (however, see \Cref{sec:liff} for a discussion on a limitation of the rigid frame assumption).
+Under this condition, the flat spacetime configuration constitutes the saddle point of the action, so the phase of the amplitude varies slowly around the flat configuration, which allows it to dominate the path integral.
 In this case, the lengths of the rigid frame edges are set to agree with those of the flat configuration, and the dynamical edges within the elementary boxes incorporate quantum fluctuations around the flat configuration.

 Therefore, in the following we focus on models defined in \Cref{sec:lsqg} with just the Einstein-Hilbert term, and pick flat boundary conditions.